rioastamal/aws-lambda-check-port/README.md

 * **Role**: Basic execution role

-Emulate the input of the script by specify on the "Input test event" by clicking Actions > Configure test event, then input the data below:
+Emulate the input of the script by specify on the "Input test event" by clicking Actions > Configure test event.
+Below is example of the test data.

 ```
 {